Kent McClard: Ebullition Records

-Los Angeles hardcore band Inside Out was meant to record an LP as the first Ebullition release.
-However, Revelation Records asked them to release a 7" instead; the band chose the more established label.
-The record was not released for another year which was after the band had broken up.
-Inside Out had plans to release a second record called "Rage Against the Machine", which was a phrase McClard coined and used in some of his writings including in issue #9 of the zine No Answers.
+Los Angeles hardcore band Inside Out was initially intended to record an LP as the first release for Ebullition.
+However, Revelation Records approached them and requested a 7" release instead, and the band opted for the more established label.
+The record ended up being delayed for another year, by which time the band had already disbanded.
+Inside Out had plans to release a second record titled "Rage Against the Machine," a phrase coined by McClard and featured in some of his writings, including issue #9 of the zine, No Answers.

+Discography

 HeartattaCk

 HeartattaCk was a punk zine, along the lines of Punk Planet and Maximumrocknroll with a strong bent towards hardcore punk and anti-consumerism.
 It was published by Kent McClard and Lisa Oglesby from March 1994 through June 2006.
 In the final years of its publication it remained one of the most popular zines available.
 O'Connor describes it as being "one of half a dozen major punk fanzines in the USA during the 1990s."